GreyCardinal69/Fluence/README.md

 ## Performance

 Fluence is designed for high performance.
 The interpreter features a multi-stage pipeline that includes:
-1.  **Lexer:** Converts source code into a stream of tokens.
-2.  **Parser:** Builds a symbol hierarchy and generates an initial, unoptimized bytecode representation.
-3.  **Optimizer:** A crucial peephole optimization pass that fuses common instruction patterns (e.g., `Equal` + `GotoIfFalse` -> `BranchIfNotEqual`) to reduce instruction count.
+1.  **Optimizer:** A crucial peephole optimization pass that fuses common instruction patterns to reduce instruction count.
-4.  **Virtual Machine (VM):** A highly optimized, dispatch-table based VM that executes the bytecode.
-It features an advanced inline caching system that dynamically specializes hot code paths at runtime, dramatically reducing the overhead of variable lookups and type checks for performance-critical loops.
+2.  **Virtual Machine (VM):** A highly optimized, dispatch-table based VM that executes the bytecode.
 ---

 ## Core Philosophy